ahmedssabir/GenderScore/README.md

 ```

 ##  Cloze gender to caption

-We want to explore all the cases and let the proposed distance/score decide which gender (i.e. bias) is in the  image based on a visual bias.
-In particular, inspired by the cloze probability last word completion task, we generate two identical sentences but with different gender, and then we compute the likelihood revisions between the  sentence-gender and the caption using the object probability.
+In this section, we hypothesize that every image has a gender ∈ {man, woman} or gender neutral and we want to explore all the cases and let the proposed distance/score decide which gender (_i.e. bias_) is in the image based on a visual bias.
+In particular, inspired by the cloze probability last word completion task, we generate two identical sentences but with a different gender, and then we compute the likelihood revisions between the sentence gender and the caption using the object probability.

 ## Example